bencheeorg/benchee/README.md

 * **sample size** - the number of run time measurements taken
 * **mode**        - the run time(s) that occur the most.
 Often one value, but can be multiple values if they occur the same amount of times.
 If no value occurs at least twice, this value will be nil.

-Benchee does not:

-* Keep results of previous runs and compare them (yet), if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark) until benchee gets that feature :)

 ## Installation

 Add benchee to your list of dependencies in `mix.exs`: